uwuclxdy/plasma-applet-net-bandwidth-monitor_qt6/README.md

 This is extremely BETA software and the first plasma widget I've worked on.
 If you find something or many things that aren't working, let me know and I'll take a look when I can.

 Qt5 version @ [Github:plasma-applet-net-bandwidth-monitor](https://github.com/LeeVD/plasma-applet-net-bandwidth-monitor)

+## Fix Release - v6.2025.4.17
+- Fixed issue with bandwidth being stuck in bits and kbits only.
+- added different version of bstrong5280 DBUS file for better compatability with kubuntu.

 ## v6.2025.4.4